The Asymmetric Traveling Salesman Problem on Graphs with Bounded Genus

-Similar to Asadpour et al. \cite{atsploglogn}, our results are based on finding a thin tree of small cost in the fractional solution.
-However, for finding this thin tree we use very different techniques stemming from the graph embedding literature.
-It is worth noting that the conjecture on the existence of such thin trees was made initially in that context.
-For a more detailed discussion see Section \ref{sec:goddyn}.

-First, we observe that the connection used in \cite{atsploglogn} between ATSP and thin trees is more concrete: in order to find a constant factor approximation algorithm for ATSP, it is sufficient to find a $c/k$-thin spanning tree in a $k$-edge connected graph for some constant $c$.
-Remember that a tree is $\epsilon$-thin with respect to $G$, if it does not contain more than an $\epsilon$-fraction of edges of $G$ across any cut.
+Our result builds on a central lemma in Asadpour et al. \cite{atsploglogn} that shows for finding a constant-factor approximation algorithm for ATSP, it is sufficient to find a ``thin'' tree in the fractional solution.
+Roughly speaking, a tree is $\epsilon$-thin with respect to a graph $G$, if it does not contain more than an $\epsilon$-fraction of the edges of $G$ across any cut.

-The main result of the paper is to find a polynomial-time algorithm for finding an $f(\genus)/k$-thin tree in a $k$-edge connected graph of genus $\genus$.
-The embedding of the graph and its particular geometric dual play an essential role in finding a thin tree and providing a certificate for its thinness.

-In particular, our most basic tool for establishing the thinness of a tree $T$ in $G$ is to relate it to the pairwise distance of its corresponding edges $T^*$ in the dual graph $G^*$.
+On the other hand, we use a different approach for proving thinness: we use the the embedding of the graph and its geometric dual.
+In particular, we take advantage of the correspondence between the cutsets of the graph $G$ and cycles of the dual graph $G^*$.